 Imagine you are flexing your bicep.
 When you make this move, the muscle will be in its "shortened" position.
 Now, the opposite muscle (tricep in this case) will lose the ability to lengthen or contract efficiently, which yields to the tightness we feel after a workout.
 Still with me?

-Overall, MAT fixes the root problem by figuring out which muscles were overworked in your previous workout and reestablish the brain to muscle connection.
+Overall, MAT fixes the root problem by figuring out which muscles were overworked in your previous workout, reestablishing the brain to muscle connection.
 So if you have experienced or are currently experiencing pain in your joints or have muscle aches, it is highly recommended to see a trusted therapist.

 What are some exercises to include in all of your workouts to improve full range of motion in our muscle groups?